When I started to think about the best instant pot for one person, I went back to my student years.

 Not too expensive, not too cheap, and it fulfills its function while not overburdening you with options.
 Is there anything else you would wish for?

 For more options, please take a look down below.
-I have made a little table that gives you a better idea about the options that you have in terms of instant pot for a single person.
+I have made a little table that gives you a better idea about your options in terms of instant pot for a single person.

-With that out of the way, let’s take a look at the criteria that you might want to be looking for while picking the best instant pot for yourself.
+With that out of the way, let’s look at the criteria you might want to be looking for while picking the best instant pot for yourself.

 The size of an instant pot for 1

 If you are living alone, the size of an instant pot is one of the most important things.
 In this case, you’re looking for or a device that can do a lot of super short amount of time.
 At the same time, you don’t want it to be in the middle of your room just standing there as all huge beasts saying: Look at me, I will devour your soul and living space!

 You are most likely looking for something that can have its space, besides the microwave, in a kitchen corner, especially if you have a small kitchen.